Sheet music: Song sheets

 Song sheets are the printed lyrics without musical notation.
 Academic studies of American music call these sheets songsters.
+Broadside song sheets, often of popular ballads, were sold in New England in the early nineteenth century and sold for a penny.
 Over the first half of the 20th century, lyrics to songs were printed and sold individually, in collections on newspaper-sized sheets, combined into booklets, and in magazines.
 Song sheets typically included photographs of famous entertainers associated with the song, as well as attributions to musical theater and films.

 Song sheets were recognized as competition to sheet music by the American Society of Composers, Authors and Publishers (ASCAP) in 1930, when a representative said, "Thousands now learn the popular melodies from the radio, the publishers state.
 With the lyrics available for five or ten cents and the strain known, impulse to buy sheet music is eliminated."
 While sheet music for a song might cost thirty or thirty-five cents, a song sheet typically sold for a nickel or a dime.
 Choral societies would buy a single copy of the sheet music for the pianist and then multiple song sheets for the singers.

 When the lyrics are printed without permission from the copyright owner, the song sheets are called bootleg song sheets.
 Song-sheet bootlegging was seen as a minor problem in Chicago in the early 1890s, but became a significant issue from 1929 through the 1930s.
 The first publishers and distributors of bootleg song sheets were charged with criminal copyright infringement in February, 1930.
 Through the efforts of the Music Publishers' Protective Association and law enforcement, as well as the advent of legal song sheet magazines, song-sheet bootlegging ended in the early 1940s.

 The first legitimate song sheet magazines began in 1934, and Lyle Engel's Song Hits which was first published in 1937 was successful for decades.
 Song sheet magazines included advertisements, gossip columns, record reviews, and promotional biographies of celebrities.

 History

-Outside modern eurocentric cultures exists a wide variety of systems of musical notation, each adapted to the peculiar needs of the musical cultures in question, and some highly evolved classical musics do not use notation at all (or only in rudimentary forms as mnemonic aids) such as the khyal and dhrupad forms of Northern India.
-Western musical notation systems describe only music adapted to the needs of musical forms and instruments based on equal temperament, but are ill-equipped to describe musics of other types, such as the courtly forms of Japanese gagaku, Indian dhrupad, or the percussive music of ewe drumming.
-The infiltration of Western staff notation into these cultures has been described by the musicologist Alain Daniélou and others as a process of cultural imperialism.